Frisia, a Viking graveyard

 Ac non post multum temporis Ruodoldus nepos predicti tiranni, qui transmarinas regiones plurimas regnumque Francorum undique atque Galliam horribiliter et pene totam Fresiam vastavit.
 In eadem regione, in pago Ostrachia ab eadem gente cum quingentis viris agiliter interfectus est et, quamvis baptizatus esset, caninam vitam digna morte finivit.

 There is a competing account, whereby Rodulf is killed together with eight hundred men instead of five hundred.
 It also takes place in region Oostergo, called countship Albdagi.
 Rodulf wanted the Frisians to pay tribute.
 When they refused, Rodulf carried out an attack but was killed immediately together with eight hundred of his men.
 This, despite the fact the Frisians were in smaller numbers.
 The remaining group of Viking warriors fled into a building because they could not reach their longships to flee.
 The Frisians besieged the building.
 It was, interestingly, a Norseman living among the Frisians for a long time already, who advised to let the Vikings leave and let them vow never to return to Frisia, instead of starting another battle.
 Furthermore, the immigrant Norseman advised that the Vikings had to pay compensation for their raid and ill-mannered behavior.
 To make sure they would, the Frisians took several hostages.
 The Vikings departed with great shame and loss and, indeed, later after they had returned to their homelands, they paid the silver to ransom the hostages.
-This is the account of the Annales Fuldenses, written late ninth century.
+This is the account of the Annales Fuldenses, written in the late ninth century.